 Gavin Francis is a physician and writer in Edinburgh.
-He has won several awards for his books, which include Empire Antarctica, Adventures in Human Being, and most recently Shapeshifters: A Journey Through the Changing Human Body.
-(October 2018)
+He has won several awards for his books, which include Empire Antarctica, Adventures in Human Being, and, most recently, Shapeshifters: A Journey Through the Changing Human Body.
+(May 2019)

 The physician must have at his command a certain ready wit, as dourness is repulsive both to the healthy and the sick. —Hippocrates Medicine is a serious business; when clinical conversations are scrutinized doctors can be seen to laugh less often than patients.
 But they do laugh—linguistic analysis suggests that …

 I Can Hear You Whisper: An Intimate Journey Through the Science of Sound and Language